KILTprotocol/portablegabi-tutorial/src/2_attestation.md

     message: attestationRequest,
     session: claimerSession,
 } = await claimer.requestAttestation({
-    // the received attestation message
+    // The received attestation message.
     startAttestationMsg,
-    // the claim which should get attested. claim,
+    // The claim which should get attested. claim,
-    // the public key of the attester.
+    // The public key of the attester.
     attesterPubKey: attester.publicKey,
 })

-// the attester should check the claim she is about to attest const receivedClaim = attestationRequest.getClaim()
+// The attester should check the claim they are about to attest. const receivedClaim = attestationRequest.getClaim()

-// do checks on receivedClaim
+// Do checks on receivedClaim.
-// if everything checks out the attester issues an attestation const {
+// If everything checks out the attester issues an attestation. const {
-    // the attestation should be sent over to the claimer attestation,
+    // The attestation should be sent over to the claimer. attestation,
-    // the witness should be stored for later revocation witness
+    // The witness should be stored for later revocation. witness
 } = await attester.issueAttestation({
     attestationSession,
     attestationRequest,
-    // the update is used to generate a non-revocation witness accumulator,
+    // The update is used to generate a non-revocation witness. accumulator,
 })
 console.log("Witness: ", witness.valueOf())

-// after the claimer has received his attestation, he can build his credential const credential = await claimer.buildCredential({
+// After the claimer has received their attestation, they can build their credential. const credential = await claimer.buildCredential({
     claimerSession,
     attestation,